 This song is about Aleister Crowley (1875-1947), a British practitioner of black magic.
 Known as "The Wickedest Man Alive," Jimmy Page based some of the Led Zeppelin album covers on his work.

 The song helped Ozzy play up his mock-Satanic image, which he often did for effect.
 This his something he did in his band Black Sabbath, who likened their music to horror movies.

 Ozzy mispronounces Crowley's last name.
 It is in fact pronounced with the first syllable sounding like "crow" in English.

-When Crowley was born they scattered the afterbirth because he had a birthmark shaped like a swastika.
-Ozzy sings about it in the line "They scattered the afterbirth."
+According to legend, when Aleister Crowley was born they scattered the afterbirth because he had a birthmark shaped like a swastika.
+Ozzy sings about it in the line, "They scattered the afterbirth."

 Randy Rhoads played guitar on this track and co-wrote it with Ozzy and Bob Daisley.
 "Mr. Crowley" is a great example of both his striking guitar technique and creative riff-making, skills that helped Ozzy escape the long shadow of Black Sabbath and establish a solo career.
 Rhoads worked on two albums with Ozzy before his untimely death in 1982 at age 25.
 Rhoads died during a tour stop when he went up in a small plane and the pilot started buzzing the tour bus, trying to get a rise out of Osbourne, who was in it.
 The plane lost control and crashed, killing Rhoads, the pilot, and the tour hairdresser.